SAP-samples/teched2025-XP265/exercises/ex2/README.md

 #### Prerequisites

-Login to the system as described in the [General Section](../ex0/README.md#start-here-and-get-access-to-the-backend-system-and-btp-cockpit)
+If prompted below for "Sign In", you can follow the login description to the system as described in the [General Section](../ex0/README.md#start-here-and-get-access-to-the-backend-system-and-btp-cockpit)

 ## 2.1 SAP Cloud ALM - Central Observability with Real User Monitoring

-**Learning Opportunity**: After completing these steps you will be able to understand how user interact with your system landscape
+**Learning Opportunity**: After completing these steps you will be able to understand how user interact with your system landscape and see their interactions in Observability solutions.

 #### Prerequisites